 When a man sleeps with another mans wife, instead of his wife, a particular type of scenario forms.
 The man is separated from his wife by sin, and also separates the other mans wife from him by sin as well.
 And vice versa.
 The way this set of separations gets fixed is Jesus dying on a cross and some very tough conversations between the parties involved and a pastor or two.
 The wife must forgive the husband who cheated, the husband must forgive the husband who cheated, the wife must forgive the wife that cheated and the husband must forgive the wife that cheated.
 An intricate and delicate web of brokenness forms between the four souls, from even a single incident of sexual impropriety.

 How big does that web get when there's more than one husband committing adultery with the wife in question.
 When a married woman allows, even encourages, hundreds of married men to sleep with her.
-Or since Jesus lowered the bar so much, to look at her lustfully.
+Or since Jesus apparently lowered the bar so much, to look at her lustfully.
 (Matthew 5:27) He lowered that bar but we’re the ones lowering the bar from married people to the vast swaths of singles in the church with a porn problem.
 What then?

 In Christ's time, this meant a literal crowd gawking at a woman with less than manly intent for her body.
 Hence why Jesus asked for the sinless to step forward when he was present with this exact problem in John 8:1-11

 What does this look like when the looking isn’t exactly direct, and the body isn’t exactly a body.
-And how far or closely do we stray from the Bible when we teach about what to do with porn addiction, now that we have porn actresses finding Jesus on the other end of their web cams.
+And how far or closely do we stray from the Bible when we teach about what to do with porn addiction, now that we have porn actresses finding Jesus on the other end of their webcams.

 For years, in response to the problem of porn, The church has instructed and taught that this is a sin the husband commits against the wife.
 And rightly so.
-He is sinning against here by looking at pictures and videos of naked people on the internet instead of being sexually fulfilled and devoted to his wife.
+He is sinning against her by looking at pictures and videos of naked people on the internet instead of being sexually fulfilled and devoted to his wife.
 But here’s the problem.
 Something we’ve been fine to avoid so long as we had a boy to whip when confronted with the friction between the online “world” and the real one.
 The Bible doesn't speak about any kind of visual media when it talks about lust.
 Instead, it talks about people.
 Jesus' clarification that to look upon a woman lustfully meant adultery in the heart, was talking about a real life woman.
 Not the image of one.
 And Nala the Ninja’s conversion is going to try to force that issue if everyone at her church reads their bible enough.

 Because, while possible there is no practical or meaningful way Nala can be reconciled to all the girlfriends and fiancés and wives that she’s sinned against, and conversely no way all those boyfriends and fiancés and husbands could come clean either.
 Commentators on this verse make a fuss about the missing man adulterer in John 8:1-11.
 What on earth are we going to do with this cloud of witnesses.
 Nala has likely not actually slept with almost all of the people who used her pornographic content.
 But all of them, according to the church, have committed adultery with her by using said content.